-YTD 2018 2017 2016 2015 Fund 5.4 -3.5 8.4 7.9 2.0
+YTD 2018 2017 2016 2015 Fund 6.2 -2.3 11.2 14.2 6.0

-Past performance is no guide to the future.
+Past Performance is no guide to the future.
 All performance figures in this factsheet are for the I

 ACC unit class.
 Fund performance data is calculated on a bid to NAV or NAV to NAV basis dependent on the period of reporting, all performance is net of fees with net income reinvested.
 Source: FE 31.03.2019.
+The Jupiter Merlin Balanced fund increased its annual management charge and its registration fee from 01.09.05.
+This had the effect of increasing the total expense of the fund by approximately 1% p.a.
+The performance would have been correspondingly reduced had the rurent fees and charges applied since launch.
+Please note the AMC of the Fund (in the performance tables) was: 0.5% for the period 01.10.02 to 31.08.05, 1.5% for the period 01.09.05 to 18.09.11 and 0.75% thereafter.
 In line with the IA (Investment Association) methodology, performance data covering periods prior to share class launch includes returns calculated using the fund 's highest fee share class.
 Performance data covering the period since share class launch is a record of actual returns achieved by the share class shown.

-Jupiter Merlin Income Portfolio
+Jupiter Merlin Balanced Portfolio